aws-samples/aws-cdk-examples/typescript/cloudwatch/evidently-client-side-evaluation-lambda/README.md

 ## Build

 To build this app, you need to be in this example's root folder.
-You can configure the `AWS_REGION` environment variable if you want to deploy your lambda in a different region;
-by default it is `us-east-1`.
 Then run the following:

 ```bash
 npm install -g aws-cdk